nicoespeon/understandlegacycode.com/content/blog/earn-maintainers-esteem-with-adrs/index.md

 ### Revisit a past decision = a new ADR

 The point of ADRs is to help you understand quickly why a decision was made.
-With this context, you may realize you have more knowledge/budget/tooling to take a different decision today.
+With this context, you may realize that you have more knowledge/budget/tooling to take a different decision today.

 Document that in a new ADR.
 It will supersede the previous decision.